***Important: Please order the retreat material as soon as possible to ensure arrival before the retreat begins.

-During this time of isolation, confusion, and anxiety, we hope that this retreat provides an opportunity to discern God’s voice in each of our lives and to re-encounter the unconditional love that God offers to each one of us.
-Though we cannot pray together in person, we recall Jesus’ words that wherever “two or three are gathered in my name, there am I in the midst of them” (Matthew 18:20).
+We hope that this retreat provides an opportunity to discern God’s voice in each of our lives and to re-encounter the unconditional love that God offers to each one of us.
+We recall Jesus’ words that wherever “two or three are gathered in my name, there am I in the midst of them” (Matthew 18:20).
 Let us remember one another in prayer every single day – asking that the Holy Spirit guide our prayer, enliven our spirits, and transform us.
 We ask you to begin this time of retreat with the following prayer by the Jesuit Carlo Maria Martini, from Hearts on Fire:

 Lord Jesus Christ, present here,

 we thank You for the glory of Your resurrection;

 we thank You for having called us together here;

 we thank You because You praise the Father perfectly in us.